rackerlabs/rackspace-how-to/content/cloud-servers/next-steps-after-creating-a-lamp-server.md

 ### Basic cloud server security

-Rackspace makes your default Cloud Server image as secure as possible, but the first line of defense lies in your hands.
-At a minimum, we recommend that you secure your sever by performing the following steps:
+Rackspace makes your default cloud server image as secure as possible, but the first line of defense lies in your hands.
+At a minimum, we recommend that you secure your server by performing the following steps:

 1. Create an administrative user so that you do not have to perform actions as the root user.